 I think the general consensus is that it’s not necessary to force fluids while breastfeeding, however, it is important to stay hydrated within normal limits.
 Drink to third – plus a little more.

 Too much fluid may affect the elasticity of your breast tissue.
 It may cause more elasticity, which can cause swelling of the breast tissue and cause too much of the nipple to be pulled in to the flange.
 I’m not sure if this happens frequently, but it is something to be aware of.
 Beaugen breast cushions are a great option for combating breast elasticity.
+You can learn more about elastic nipples here.

 Water for Hydration